 Headlights not functioning

-Faulty headlights is a common complaint for many Ariens Zero Turn mower users.
+A faulty headlight is a common complaint about many Ariens Zero Turn mower users.
 This issue is usually caused by a blown fuse, disconnected wiring, or an extinguished bulb.

 How to fix Ariens Zero Turn mowers common problems?